 Like “No Reply” and “Is She Really Going Out with Him?”–and “Head”–“When You Were Mine” is essentially a love-triangle story–though in this case, there are even less conventional dynamics at play.
-The song reflects on the dissolution of a toxic, but irresistible love affair: familiar territory for Prince, not to mention pop music more generally.
-But his specific grievances range from the clichéd (“I gave you all of my money”) to the charmingly off-kilter (“I used to let you wear all my clothes”) to the downright freaky (“I never was the kind to make a fuss / When he was there / Sleeping in between the two of us”).
+The song reflects on the dissolution of a toxic, but irresistible love affair: familiar territory for both Prince and pop music more generally.
+What stands out is the way his specific grievances range from the clichéd (“I gave you all of my money”) to the charmingly off-kilter (“I used to let you wear all my clothes”) to the downright freaky (“I never was the kind to make a fuss / When he was there / Sleeping in between the two of us”).
 Prince lays on the psychosexual ambiguities thick, flinging the door wide open for speculation as to the specific nature of the relationship: is he describing plain old heterosexual infidelity, or a pansexual ménage à trois?
 Sariel Thrawn, another song-by-song Prince blogger (it’s a surprisingly crowded field!), even makes a case that the woman being addressed is a prostitute–though, to me, that is if anything too conventionally heteronormative a solution.
 Prince may not have been a gay artist, but he was undeniably a queer one; and “When You Were Mine” is one of the great queer pop songs, by Prince or anyone else.

-By adopting a queer lyrical persona and a post-punk aesthetic, Prince was able to place himself further out on the cutting edge: a space he increasingly preferred to the mainstream success he’d been chasing with his first two albums.
+By adopting a queer, post-punk lyrical persona and aesthetic, Prince placed himself further out on the cutting edge: a space he increasingly preferred to the mainstream he’d been chasing with his first two albums.
 “He was a ‘new waver,’” drummer Bobby Z told biographer Per Nilsen.
 “He really found out that this is what he was.
 He was a rebel.
 He understood that the basic element of rock ‘n’ roll is that if your mom likes it, then that’s not what you want to be.
 He wanted to become something that the Stones were, somebody your mother wouldn’t like” (Nilsen 1999 72).